tomlurge/mteam/docs/notes.md

   + a bunch of archives, XZ, one of each type            ->  1 GB
   + the same as JSON, GZ, with nulls and chatty arrays   ->  5.7 GB
   + the same as JSON, GZ, with chatty arrays             ->  5.63 GB

+* check all things identity/digest/certificate
+  - the documentation was often not helpful in finding the right mapping between methods and attributes. befor the converter goes into production this has to be checked specifically by someone who knows and understands the details

 * modularize
 * write tests